Marcos Giron: 2021: Major third round, Olympics debut

-2022: Top 50 debut & Maiden tour final
+2022: Top 50 & first ATP Tour final

 Giron started his 2022 season at the first edition of the Melbourne Summer Set 1.
 He lost in the first round to qualifier Ričardas Berankis.
 At the Sydney Classic, he was defeated in the first round by Australian wildcard Jordan Thompson.
-Ranked 66 at the Australian Open, he was beaten in the first round by 6th seed and eventual champion, Rafael Nadal.
+At the Australian Open, he was beaten in the first round by sixth seed, world No. 5, and eventual champion Rafael Nadal.

-Seeded 7th at the first edition of the Dallas Open, Giron upset top seed, world No. 19, and compatriot, Taylor Fritz, in the quarterfinals to reach his second ATP tour semifinal.
-He lost in his semifinal match to 4th seed and compatriot, Jenson Brooksby, in three sets, despite holding four match points.
+Seeded seventh at the first edition of the Dallas Open, Giron upset world No. 19 Taylor Fritz in the quarterfinals to reach his second ATP tour semifinal.
+He lost in his semifinal match to fourth seed Jenson Brooksby in three sets despite holding four match points.
 In Delray Beach, he was defeated in the second round by John Millman.
-At the Abierto Mexicano Telcel in Acapulco, he beat eighth seed and world No. 17, Pablo Carreño Busta, in the second round.
-He lost in the quarterfinals to third seed, world No. 4, and last year finalist, Stefanos Tsitsipas.
+At the Mexican Open in Acapulco, he upset eighth seed and world No. 17 Pablo Carreño Busta in the second round.
+He lost in the quarterfinals to third seed and world No. 4 Stefanos Tsitsipas.
 At the Indian Wells Masters, he was eliminated in the first round by Lorenzo Musetti.
 In Miami, he lost in the first round to Márton Fucsovics.

-Giron started his clay-court season at the U.S. Men's Clay Court Championships in Houston, Texas.
-He lost in the first round to sixth seed and compatriot, Frances Tiafoe.
+Giron started his clay court season at the U.S. Men's Clay Court Championships.
+He lost in the first round to world No. 30 Frances Tiafoe.
 At the Monte-Carlo Masters, he was defeated in the first round by eventual finalist Alejandro Davidovich Fokina.
 In Barcelona, he lost in the first round to Federico Coria.
 At the BMW Open in Munich, he fell in the first round to Hugo Gaston.
-At the Madrid Open, he was beaten in the first round of qualifying by Alejandro Tabilo.
-On his debut at the Italian Open as a lucky loser, he upset 12th seed, world No. 15, and 2020 finalist, Diego Schwartzman, in the second round.
-He lost in the third round to eighth seed and world No. 9, Félix Auger-Aliassime.
+At the Madrid Open, he lost in the first round of qualifying to Alejandro Tabilo.
+On his debut at the Italian Open as a lucky loser, he upset 12th seed Diego Schwartzman in the second round.
+He lost in the third round to Félix Auger-Aliassime.
 In Geneva, he lost in the first round to Ilya Ivashka.
 He made his top 50 debut on 16 May 2022.
-Ranked No. 49 at the French Open, he was defeated in the first round by 18th seed and world No. 21, Grigor Dimitrov.
+At the French Open, he was defeated in the first round by Grigor Dimitrov.